 - Mix in desired colors until you have reached a shade that you like.

-- Add a few drops of jojoba oil to the mixture and combine until the powder is no longer dusty, but is soft and sticks together slightly.
+- Add a few drops of jojoba oil to the mixture, and combine until the powder is no longer dusty but becomes soft and sticks together slightly.